zmalone/chef-web-docs/source/manage-a-web-app/windows/apply-and-verify-your-final-web-application-configuration/1/_index.md

 The `berks install` command downloads any new cookbooks that you don't have on your workstation.

 There's also the `berks update` command, which updates cookbooks and their dependencies.
-For example, recall that when you used the _pessimistic version constraint_ `~>` when you referenced the `sql_server` cookbook.
+For example, recall that you used the _pessimistic version constraint_ `~>` when you referenced the `sql_server` cookbook.

 ```ruby
 # ~/chef-repo/cookbooks/awesome_customers/metadata.rb